High School Summer Research Internships

 Files submitted via email should contain the applicant name and program title in the Subject line (e.g. Subject: Jane Doe – High School Research Internship)

-Question 1: In 500 words or less, please explain how participating in a summer research internship at Max Planck Florida Institute for Neuroscience will help you achieve your educational goals.
+Essay 1: Please explain how participating in a summer research internship at Max Planck Florida Institute for Neuroscience will help you achieve your educational goals.

-Question 2: In 500 words or less, please describe your interest in one or two of the topics listed below:
+Essay 2: Please describe your interest in one or two of the topics listed below:

 - Structure and Function of Neural Circuits